-Subsequently on 23 June - two days before the outbreak of the war - Mao addressed the National Committee of the People's Political Consultative Conference at the close of its session, 76 and expressly stated that, of the two barriers - war and land reform - presenting trials to all individuals and groups in China in the historical period of new democracy, the trial presented by the first, war, had essentially become a thing of the past.
+Subsequently on 23 June - two days before the outbreak of the war - Mao addressed the National Committee of the People's Political Consultative Conference at the close of its session, and expressly stated that, of the two barriers - war and land reform - presenting trials to all individuals and groups in China in the historical period of new democracy, the trial presented by the first, war, had essentially become a thing of the past.

 Thirdly, China at that time still had two important domestic problems to solve as part of the final goals of the Revolution - liberation of Tibet and Taiwan.
 After taking over Hainan in April 1950, and the Chusan Islands in May, the People's Liberation Army had yet to take hold of Tibet and Taiwan.
 The liberation of Tibet was started in October that year after the hostilities broke out in Korea, and there is a great deal of clear evidence that the invasion of Taiwan had been slated for that summer.
 The US knew that Peking had apparently completed its invasion preparations before the beginning of the war.
 "Reference to the US State Department's 'top secret' memorandum of 23 December 1949 (leaked in early January), stating that the 'fall of Taiwan was widely anticipated' has already been noted."
-In China, meanwhile, "the invasion was definitely scheduled for 1950, and it was described as the 'principle task'

-for that year.
-In March [1950], Chu Teh claimed that it was "not far off"; army commanders of Ch'en Yi's Third Field Army had already begun to study amphibious techniques in January.
-This view of Chinese plans seem readily acceptable.
-Under these circumstances, China's intervention in Korea, which began in late October that year, had been opposed by some leaders of the People's Liberation Army, as is evidenced by the fact that Jen-min Jih-Pao (People's Daily) on 6 November 1950, said in the latter half of an editorial that some Chinese were in favour of proceeding with peaceful internal construction in the immediate future unless the enemy attacked the Chinese mainland, and strongly reiterated that "such views were wrong".
+In China, meanwhile, "the invasion was definitely scheduled for 1950, and it was described as the 'principle task' for that year.
+In March [1950], Chu Teh claimed that it was 'not far off', army commanders of Ch'en Yi's Third Field Army had already begun to study amphibious techniques in January."
+This view of Chinese plans seems readily acceptable.
+That China's intervention in Korea, which began in late October that year, was opposed by some leaders of the People's Liberation Army is evidenced by the fact that the Renmin ribao (People's Daily) said in the latter half of an editorial on 6 November 1950 that some Chinese were in favour of proceeding with peaceful internal construction in the immediate future unless the enemy attacked the Chinese mainland, and strongly reiterated that "such views were wrong".
 Apparently, there had been a dispute over whether or not China should intervene in Korea.

-To override the opinion of these skeptics inside and outside the Chinese Communist Party, Mao Tse-tung argued that China would win the 'Fight America, Aid Korea' war because the US had "San-tuan 1-ch'ang (three disadvantages and one advantage)" (a long supply line, low morale and little combat strength within its rank and file, and a lack of unity within the UN forces as disadvantages, and superior weaponry as an advantage) whereas China had "Sanch'ang 1-tuan (three advantages and one disadvantage)" (a short supply line, high morale and a great deal of fighting power among the People's Volunteers, and freedom from dissension in China and Soviet backing as advantages, and fairly old weaponry as a disadvantage).
-With this argument he led the nation into intervening in Kôrea, according to a recollection by a democrat who was then in China.
+To override the opinion of these sceptics inside and outside the Chinese Communist Party, Mao Ze-dong argued that China would win the "Resist America, Aid Korea" war because the US had san duan yi chang (three disadvantages and one advantage) (a long supply line, low morale and little combat strength within its rank and file, and a lack of unity within the UN forces as disadvantages, and superior weaponry as an advantage) whereas China had san chang yi duan (three advantages and one disadvantage) (a short supply line, high morale and a great deal of fighting power among the People's Volunteers, and freedom from dissension in China and Soviet backing as advantages, and fairly old weaponry as a disadvantage).
+With this argument he led the nation into intervening in Korea, according to the recollection of a democrat who was then in China.
 His statement sounds very realistic, particularly because "freedom from dissension in China and Soviet backing" was stressed as a favourable condition at that moment.